 Plugins such as Polylang, WPML helps to create a multilingual website.
 You can use any of these plugins.
 For this tutorial, we are going to use Polylang.

-First step is to install the plugin.
+The first step is to install the plugin.
 You can do that from your Dashboard->Plugins->Add New.
 Once the plugin is installed you need to activate it.
 After activation please go into Polylang Settings.
 The Settings section will give you access to choose the language(s) you need for your website.
-(For further details, please check Polylang documentations.)

 -To translate the widgets you just need to create separate widgets for each language and you will get a button with the following text "The widget is displayed for:" and just select the language.

 -To translate posts and pages follow this: https://polylang.wordpress.com/documentation/setting-up-a-wordpress-multilingual-site-with-polylang/translating-posts-or-pages/